virtualcitySYSTEMS/map-core/documentation/panorama.md

 ### Color Image

 The color image is intended for visualization.
-It will be rendered on a sphere and MUST have an aspect ratio of 2:1 (width:height) and be _without_ no data padding.
+It will be rendered on a sphere and MUST have an aspect ratio of 2:1 (width:height) and be _without_ NoData padding.
 The image SHALL be flipped on the Y axis, since it is viewed from _within_ a sphere.
 The image MUST be tiled using a geographic tiling scheme with two level 0 base tiles.
 Tile levels are represented by image overviews.
 Each tile MUST be square (same height as width in pixels).
 Each TIFF overview must fit into the tiling scheme _exactly_ (see [Tiling Scheme](#tiling-scheme-for-visualization)